Normal forms in Virus Machines: Novel results with new ingredients

 \section{Novel results with new ingredients}

 For virus machines in generating mode, the notation used in previous works \cite{GCRVM} was $\mathrm{NVM}(p,q,r)$ where it denotes the family of natural number sets generated by virus machines with at most $p$ hosts, $q$ instructions and $r$ viruses at each instant in the computation.
 The computational completeness has been proven when these ingredients are unbounded \cite{VM}, that is, $\mathrm{NRE} = \mathrm{NVM}(*,*,*)$, but the power decreases when one of them is bounded, for example, a characterisation of semilinear sets has been proven in \cite{computing-VM}, that is, $\mathrm{SLIN}= \mathrm{NVM}(*,*,r)$ for each $r\geq 2$.
-However, the three ingredients mentioned seem to be poor information.
-We propose the following notation:
+However, the three ingredients mentioned seem to provide poor information about the computation.
+Thus, we propose the following notation:

 where: \begin{itemize} \item $p,q,r\geq 1$ represent the same as before, \item $\beta\in\{T,F\}$ represents if each channel is attached to only one instruction, that is, if there is a bijection between instructions and channels, then $\beta = T$, otherwise we have $\beta = F$, \item $s\geq 1$ is the maximum weight of the arcs in the host graph, \item $t$ is the maximum $out-degree$ of each host in the host graph, \item $u\geq 0$ is the greatest loop in the host graph. \item $v\geq 0$ is the greatest loop in the instruction graph. \end{itemize}